Bachelor of Social Work

 While we have achieved the highest level of accreditation possible, our program is more than just quality coursework.
 As a Social Work major at Evangel University you’ll be practicing social work from day one.
 Through activities like community outreach, leadership trips, professional development seminars, practicums, Social Work Club and Phi Alpha — the Social Work honor society — you’ll grow as a student, a Christian citizen and a future professional.

 Social Work professors delight in watching students arrive on campus and then building a relationship with them in the Social Work University Seminar.
 During this time, we volunteer together in the community and have a blast in our weekly class together.
 This kicks-off a solid relationship that takes us into the rest of the college years.
 We have small classes, so we offer individual guidance as needed.
 Social Work students have a stellar reputation in the Springfield community and give about 3,500 hours per semester of volunteer work.
 During their senior year, Social Work majors volunteer 450 hours in an agency doing a practicum.
-Currently, we have a senior in New York City at the International Social Justice Center with the International Salvation Army.
-She works directly with various sub-committees within the United Nations focusing on women’s issues, trafficking and various other social issues.

 The program’s main goal is to graduate social work professionals who know how to function as BSW professionals in an agency setting or gain admittance to a MSW program.
 We mentor students in their four-year educational journey and use Springfield as our training ground.
 Program expectations are intense as students are required almost weekly to become involved in a variety of agency events.